faudio/faudio/doc/Build and install.md

 First ensure that your system meets the [platform](@ref Platform) requirements, and that the necessary [compiler](@ref Compiler) and [tools](@ref Tools) are available.

-The source code for the Audio Engine can be obtained by.
+The source code for Fae can be obtained by.

     $ git clone git@github.com:fae/fae.git
     $ cd audio-engine